-Alongside preparing for a written exam pupils will complete two assessment performances.
-The first is a devised performance which pupils will create alongside group members and perform in class.
+Alongside preparing for an extensive written exam pupils will complete two assessment performances.
+The first is a devised performance that pupils will create alongside group members and perform in class which is underpinned by a 2500 word log written by the pupil.
 The second is a performance of scripted extracts to a visiting examiner.
 The course aims to develop pupils' understanding and appreciation of Drama as an art form.